sbabic/swupdate/doc/source/overview.rst

 With U-Boot as boot loader, SWUpdate is able to manage U-Boot's environment setting variables to indicate the start and the end of a transaction and that the storage contains a valid software.
+Similar feature for GRUB environment block modification has been introduced into SWUpdate lately.

 SWUpdate is mainly used in this configuration.
 The recipes for Yocto generate an initrd image containing the SWUpdate application, that is